More Cartography for The Ruins of Old Soguer

 In a future post, I’ll cover the painting, sealing, and mounting process that I’ve undertaken on my small yet growing collection of Dungeonstone.
 This will cover paint selection, techniques, and other tips for making your terrain rock.

-Posted in Review and tagged by with no comments yet.
+Posted in Review and tagged Terrain by Adam A. Thompson with no comments yet.